the1derer/algorithms-java/collection_framework/map/hashmap/HashMap.md

 Question: How do I maintain O(1) insertion and lookup time complexity once my HT gets really full and I have long linked list chains?
 Ans: Once the HT contains a lot of elements you should create a new HT with a larger capacity and rehash all the item inside the old HT and disperse them throughout the new HT at diff. locations.

-Question: How do I 'remove' key-value pairs from my HT in separte chaining?
+Question: How do I 'remove' key-value pairs from my HT in separate chaining?
-Ans: apply the same procudutre as doing a lookup for a key, but this time instead of returning the value associated with the key remove the node in the linked list data structure.
+Ans: apply the same procedure as doing a lookup for a key, but this time instead of returning the value associated with the key remove the node in the linked list data structure.

 Que: Can I use another DS to mode the bucket behaviour required for separate chaining?
 Ans: Of course!
 You can use arrays, binary trees, self balancing trees etc. You can even go with a hybrid approach like Java's HashMap.
 However, note that some of these are much more memory intensive and complex to implement than a simple linked list which is why they may be less popular.

-*** Open addressing:
+### Open addressing

 Since we are not going to use separate DS like linked-list etc in separate-chaining, instead we store in the HashTable itself, we care a great deal about size of HashTable.
 Load factor = (items in table) / (size of table)